Asymptotic Behavior of the Subordinated Traveling Waves: Introduction

 One particular way to obtain kinetic equations for densities is the following, see e.g., \cite{FKK10} for details.
 Let us consider a Markov stochastic dynamics for a continuous interacting particle system in $\mathbb{R}^{d}$.
-The state evolution of this system may be described by mean of a hierarchical system of evolution equations for correlation functions.
+The state evolution of this system may be described by means of a hierarchical system of evolution equations for correlation functions.
 In a mesoscopic scaling limit (e.g., in Vlasov type scaling) we arrive in the so-called kinetic hierarchy for correlation functions.
-Note that, in general, this hierarchy is not more related to a Markov dynamics.
+Note that, in general, this hierarchy is not related anymore to a Markov dynamics.
 But the key property of the kinetic hierarchy is what is called the chaos preservation in physical literature.
 In the mathematical language, it means the following.
-If we start our system after the scaling with a Poisson initial measure $\pi_{\rho}$ with the intensity measure $\mathrm{d}\sigma(x)=\rho(x)\,\mathrm{d}x$, then in the course of evolutions the state of the system will be again a Poisson measure $\pi_{\rho_{t}}$ with the density $\rho_{t}(x)$ which satisfy a non-linear equation
+If we start our system after the scaling with a Poisson initial measure $\pi_{\rho}$ with the intensity measure $\mathrm{d}\sigma(x)=\rho(x)\,\mathrm{d}x$, then in the course of evolutions the state of the system will be again a Poisson measure $\pi_{\rho_{t}}$ and there exists a non-linear operator $V$ such that the density $\rho_{t}(x)$ satisfy the non-linear equation

 with the initial data $\rho_{0}(x)=\rho(x)$.
 This equation is called the kinetic equation for the considered stochastic dynamics of an infinite particle systems.
 We would like to stress that the kinetic equation is only one particular byproduct of the kinetic hierarchy which may be considered as a new important system of equations describing the dynamics, see comments by H.~Spohn in \cite{Spohn1980}.